ctsit/redcap_deployment/README.md

 ### Get your REDCap zip file

-You must provide a copy of the REDCap software from http ://project-redcap.org/.
+You must provide a copy of the REDCap software from https://projectredcap.org/.
 Save the .zip file with its default name to the root of this repository.
-This ensures the provisioning script [bootstrap.sh](bootstrap.sh) script can extract the files to the virtual machine path "**/var/www/redcap**".
+This ensures the packaging and provisioning scripts can locate the REDCap code when needed.

-If you put multiple redcap\*.zip files in the root folder, the provisioning script will use the one with the highest version number.
+If you put multiple redcap\*.zip files in the root folder, the provisioning script will default to using the one with the highest version number.

-## Configure the Development Environment
+## Configure the Virtual Machine

 The development environment needs to be configured before it can be started.
 Copy the file _example.env.txt_ to the name _.env_ and customize it for your